tylerhunter1/490-Primer-Project/README.md

 SUMMARY STATUS:

 Project is now complete with all requirements fulfilled.
-Was fairly stressful until I figured out what I was doing
+Was fairly stressful until I figured out how to connect each working part.
+I initially tried writing it in Java, but was a little confused on how to connect Java and CGI, so I looked up how to do it in bash, which was much easier.